wiicode/cybersecurity-framework/bronze-controls/email-security-and-anti-spoofing/mark-spoof-emails-as-spam.md

 v=DMARC1; p=quarantine; rua=mailto: dmarc@bentosecurity.org
 ```

----

 ## Keep everyone informed

-[While your DMARC policy was set to 'none'](/collection/email-security-and-anti-spoofing/implement-a-dmarc-policy-of-none), you will have identified most - if not all - of your legitimate sources of emails and modified your SPF and DKIM to include them.
+[While your DMARC policy was set to 'none'](/bronze-controls/email-security-and-anti-spoofing/configure-anti-spoofing-controls-), you will have identified most - if not all - of your legitimate sources of emails and modified your SPF and DKIM to include them.

-We recommend that you alert your management teams – especially marketing / communications – of your intention to progress to the DMARC policy of *'quarantine'*.
+We recommend that you alert your management teams – especially marketing / communications – of your intention to progress to the DMARC policy of `quarantine`.

 Ask that they alert you to any planned mass mailing campaigns (especially when using tools such as MailChimp).
-This will help you monitor and *analyze* activity as you move to *'quarantine'*.
+This will help you monitor and *analyze* activity as you move to `quarantine`.

 You should also implement a process to ensure that your SPF and DKIM configurations are current, as the email sending systems you use are likely to change over time.

----

 ## Monitor and update your records

-After updating your DNS records with a DMARC policy of *'quarantine'* at 100%, you should monitor your reports for at least 4 weeks to gain confidence that legitimate emails aren't being quarantined.
+After updating your DNS records with a DMARC policy of `quarantine` at `100%`, you should monitor your reports for at least 4 weeks to gain confidence that legitimate emails aren't being quarantined.

 ### **Progressing to a DMARC policy of** ***‘reject’***

-We recommend that you progress to a DMARC policy of *'reject'* when you are confident that you have correctly configured your DKIM and SPF records in your public DNS.
+We recommend that you progress to a DMARC policy of `reject` when you are confident that you have correctly configured your DKIM and SPF records in your public DNS.